 The material of your pot can also play a big role in how well your succulent survives.
-Terra cotta is a great choice if you're just starting out.
-It is very porous, thus allowing more air flow to the roots.
+Terra cotta is a great choice if you're just starting out, because it's very porous, allowing more air flow to the roots.
 This means the soil will dry out more quickly.

-If you live in a very hot dry environment this may not be the best choice, but most of the time it’s a really great option.
-Ceramics are also generally a good choice.
+If you live in a very hot, dry environment, though, terra cotta may not be the best choice.
+Ceramics are generally a good option for most climates.
 You'll find a great selection of pots to purchase on Mountain Crest Gardens and Etsy.

-As always, I highly recommend you use a container with a drainage hole.
-Especially if you are just starting out with succulents this will make your life much easier.
+I highly recommend you use a container with a drainage hole.
+This will make your life much easier, especially if you are just starting out with succulents.

 As you become more confident in growing succulents try growing them in something without drainage, like a glass bowl.
-There are endless options of things to plant succulents in, but start with something basic to practice caring for succulents in your area before branching out to more unique containers.
+There are endless options of containers in which to plant your succulents, but start with something basic until you get the hang of growing succulents and then branch out to more unique containers.

 Accept death and less than perfect succulents

-I hope this post has given you some ideas of how to adapt the basic care of succulents to your specific growing environment.
-I'm convinced that anyone can keep succulents alive no matter where they live, but in order to do so it’s important to have the right plants, soil pottery and take some risks by experimenting.
+I hope this post has given you some great ideas on how to adapt the basic care of succulents to your unique growing environment.
+I'm convinced that anyone can keep succulents alive no matter where they live.

 But in order to do so, it's important to have the right plants, soil, and pottery–and be willing to conduct some experiments to figure out what works for your plants.